Just Egg Quiche with Breakfast Potato Crust, Beyond Sausage, Kale & Paprika Chèvre

 From Bacon To Kale

-To quote the late, great Erma Bombeck, “I come from a family where gravy is considered a beverage.”
-In fact, I can still remember waking up as a child in my Grandma’s house to the intoxicating smells emanating from her kitchen.
-Sunday breakfast usually consisted of bacon and eggs, hand-cut hash browns, and Lord Almighty, her sausage gravy.
-Gravy so thick and full of flavor, it could have been a meal by itself.
-The recollection of her pan gravy slathered over fried pork chops and buttered mashed potatoes, still leaves me weak in the knees.
-Truth is, I get a bit misty eyed when I think back on those meals.
+I can still remember waking up in my grandmother’s house to the intoxicating smells drifting from her kitchen.
+Sunday breakfast meant bacon and eggs, hand-cut hash browns, and—Lord Almighty—her sausage gravy.
+Gravy so thick and rich it could have been a meal on its own.
+The memory of her pan gravy slathered over fried pork chops and buttered mashed potatoes still leaves me weak in the knees.
+Truth is, I get a little misty-eyed just thinking about it.

 My romance with food and cooking began in her kitchen.
-My maternal Grandmother was my muse, and I her sous chef.
-Beginning in the middle 1970’s, around the age of four, I got my first job cutting homemade biscuits with a “Sure Fine” orange juice can.
-I rolled and cut the dough, while Grandma made the sausage gravy out of a slurry of flour and a few tablespoons of rendered pork fat.
-My Grandpa made me a little wooden step stool, (which I still have) so I could reach the countertop and take part in her creations.
-I also had the job of setting the table for all of my aunts, uncles, or cousins who came to feast on Friday or Saturday nights.
-I felt useful, loved, and proud.
+My maternal grandmother was my muse, and I was her sous chef.
+In the mid-1970s, around the age of four, I got my first real kitchen job: cutting homemade biscuits with a Sure Fine orange juice can.
+I rolled and cut the dough while Grandma made sausage gravy from a slurry of flour and a few tablespoons of rendered pork fat.
+My grandpa built me a small wooden step stool—one I still have—so I could reach the counter and take part in her creations.

 meandkevin97